Book an appointment using SetMore

 Religious annulments have distinct requirements and implications that differ from legal annulments.
 It is essential to consult the appropriate religious authorities to understand the specific processes and implications of seeking a religious annulment.

-The concept of nullity of marriage refers to a marriage that is considered void from the beginning due to specific legal factors.
-In Texas, marriages can be considered null and void under circumstances such as bigamy or incest.
+The concept of nullity of marriage defines a marriage void from the beginning due to specific legal factors.
+In Texas, legal factors such as bigamy or incest can render marriages null and void.

-When a marriage is declared null, it means that the legal existence of the marriage is invalid and void ab initio.
+Declaring a marriage null means invalidating its legal existence from the outset, a situation known as void ab initio.
 This differs from an annulment, which declares a marriage void but is based on grounds that may have arisen after the marriage took place.

 Consequences of Annulment